Many people believe that if they have a will, their estate planning is complete, but there is much more to a solid estate pla...Read more

 Three Reasons Why Joint Accounts May Be a Poor Estate Plan

-Many people, especially seniors, see joint ownership of investment and bank accounts as a cheap and easy way to avoid probate since joint property passes automatically to the joint owner at death.
-Joint ownership can also be an easy way to plan for incapacity since the joint owner of accounts can pay bills and manage investments if the primary owner falls ill or suffers from dementia.
+Joint ownership of investment and bank accounts can be a cheap and easy way to avoid probate since joint property passes automatically to the joint owner at death.
+In addition, joint ownership can also be an easy way to plan for incapacity since the joint owner of accounts can pay bills and manage investments if the primary owner falls ill or suffers from dementia.

-- Risk.
 Joint owners of accounts have complete access and the ability to use the funds for their own purposes.
 Many children who are caring for their parents take money in payment without first making sure the amount is accepted by all the children.

-- Inequity.
-If a senior has one or more children on certain accounts, but not all children, at her death some children may end up inheriting more than the others.
-While the senior may expect that all of the children will share equally, and often they do in such circumstances, there's no guarantee.
+If a senior has one or more children on certain accounts but not all the children, some may end up inheriting more than others.
+While the senior may expect that all of the children will share equally, and they often do in such circumstances, there's no guarantee.

-- The Unexpected.
 A system based on joint accounts can really fail if a child passes away before the parent.
-Then it may be necessary to seek conservatorship to manage the funds or they may ultimately pass to the surviving siblings with nothing or only a small portion going to the deceased child's family.
+Then, it may be necessary to seek conservatorship to manage the funds, or they may ultimately pass to the surviving siblings with nothing or only a small portion going to the deceased child's family.

-For the rest of a senior's assets, wills, trusts and durable powers of attorney are much better planning tools.
+For the rest of a senior's assets, wills, trusts, and durable powers of attorney are much better planning tools.
 They do not put the senior's assets at risk.
 They provide that the estate will be distributed as the senior wishes without constantly rejiggering account values or in the event of a child's incapacity or death.
 And they provide for asset management in the event of the senior's incapacity.

 Learn about all the different ways to co-own property.